09 Dec Mobile Marketing News Of The Week: December 2 – 9

 - Direct is the messaging app from Instagram.

-- Facebook Messenger Kids is suitable for kids with ages between 6 and 12.
+- Facebook Messenger Kids is suitable for kids aged between 6 and 12.

 - Some of the most relevant mobile marketing statistics will help you to achieve your goals.